Introduction to Scrum Development Team

 - Teamwork: Scrum always encourages a five to nine members team which must be focused and dedicated to the team’s goal.
 Having a big team is not favorable in the Scrum framework; even multitasking is also not appreciable because of losing focus and commitment from the team’s goal.

-- Cohesive and transparent communication: The development team members seem to communicate with one another as well as product owner and scrum master; so the communication pattern must be fast, cohesive and transparent.
+- Cohesive and transparent communication: The development team members seem to communicate with one another as well as the product owner and scrum master, so the communication pattern must be fast, cohesive and transparent.

 - Work as a pair programmer: The programmers have to enhance the skill of working as a pair programmer in one workstation while one writes the code and the other reviews each line of the code.
 The roles are interchangeable also.